 It is preferable that you apply for your own accommodation in case you have questions that require answering.
 Many students ask their parents to apply, however because of data protection laws we can only speak with you regarding your application.

 Please check that you are logging online with the correct spelling of the name you provided us with when you REGISTERED and note that your password is case sensitive.
 In the event that you are still unable to log on, please email firstname.lastname@example.org for assistance.

 The application number is your Student ID – this will be your dedicated number for your time at The University of Buckingham.

 Yes, there is a NOTES section on the application.
 Please note that although we try to meet your needs, within reason, sometimes these cannot be carried out.

 The campus halls are mixed, however, we do try to accommodate students as best we can.
 Generally, one floor is for female students, one for male students and the remaining floor is mixed.
 Flats and houses on the Moreton Road campus are single-sex too.
 Please ensure that you let us know you only want to share with single-sex in the NOTES section.

-Accommodation is spread over three campus areas.
+Accommodation at The University of Buckingham, is spread over three campus areas.
 However, all are within walking distance to the University lecture halls.
-These range from a five to 20-minute walk.
-A minibus is also provided free of charge throughout the day, running between Hunter Street, Verney Park and Moreton Road.
+These range from a five to 25-minute walk.

 Norton’s Place is a terrace of 8 cottages suitable for married couples.
 Availability is limited so please check before applying.
 Please note that children are not allowed to stay on campus.